OlanikeCJ/E-Commerce_Store_Analysis/README.md

 ## Data Cleaning Process

-To ensure data accuracy and consistency, the following preprocessing steps were performed:
+To ensure data accuracy and consistency, I performed the following preprocessing steps:

-> * Removed Unwanted Columns: I dropped columns that were not necessary for the analysis.
+> * Removed Unwanted Columns: Dropped columns that were not necessary for the analysis.

-> * Handled Missing Data: I replaced empty values with "No Data" to maintain consistency.
+> * Handled Missing Data: Replaced empty values with "No Data" to maintain consistency.

-> * Changed Data Types: I adjusted column types where necessary to ensure proper calculations.
+> * Changed Data Types: Adjusted column types where necessary to ensure proper calculations.

-> * Renamed Columns: changed some column names for clarity.
+> * Renamed Columns: Changed some column names for clarity.

 > * Created New Columns: I also introduced an "Age Category" column to group customers into "Young Adults," "Middle-Aged Adults," and "Elderly."